Skip to content

 South Dakota travel restrictions

-South Dakota imposes no holiday blackout periods and no weekend travel bans on permitted OS/OW loads; no restriction on Saturdays, Sundays, or any named holiday appears in the source material.
-There are also no city-specific rush-hour curfews applicable to permitted loads.
-Weather is addressed for specific commodity types rather than as a blanket restriction: rubber-tired road construction equipment is capped at 20 mph with a requirement to reduce speed further if the unit begins to bounce.
-The state publishes no universal visibility or road-surface stop rule for general OS/OW permits; weather-based restrictions on LCV operations are more detailed (any condition that reduces visibility or creates a slippery surface prohibits LCV movement).
+South Dakota imposes no holiday blackouts and no weekend travel bans on permitted OS/OW loads.
+No restriction on Saturdays, Sundays, or any named holiday appears in the source material.
+No city-specific rush-hour curfews apply to permitted loads either.
+Weather is addressed for specific commodity types rather than as a blanket restriction: rubber-tired road construction equipment is capped at 20 mph with a requirement to slow further if the unit begins to bounce.
+The state does not publish a universal visibility or road-surface stop rule for general OS/OW permits.
+Operators are expected to use judgment and pull off when conditions warrant.
 No continuous 24-hour movement allowance exists for any load type.

 Special commodities

-Stack movers (the truck-mounted or tractor-towed rigs used to move baled or loose-stacked livestock feed) get their own category with distinct limits: up to 60 feet long, 18 feet high, and 20 feet wide when loaded.
-Empty stack movers built before July 1, 1991 may be up to 17 feet wide; those built after June 30, 1991 are limited to 16 feet wide empty.
-Stack movers are barred from the Interstate Highway System unless no parallel route is available, and they must carry an amber strobe or revolving light.
+Stack movers, the truck-mounted or tractor-towed rigs used to move baled or loose-stacked livestock feed, get their own Extended Period authority with distinct limits: up to 60 feet long, 18 feet high, and 20 feet wide when loaded.
+Empty stack movers built before July 1, 1991 may be up to 17 feet wide; those built after that date are capped at 16 feet wide empty.
+Stack movers are barred from the Interstate Highway System unless no parallel route exists, and must carry an amber strobe or revolving light.

-Baled livestock feed, flax straw, and solid waste hauls have their own Extended Period permit capped at 12 feet wide and 14'3" high.
-Electric utility poles move under Extended Period authority up to 85 feet overall on a straight-truck-trailer or tractor-semitrailer combination; poles over 85 feet require a single-trip permit and are subject to administrative flagging and rear escort requirements.
-Farm implement dealers and commercial operators of farm machinery may use an Extended Period permit to move equipment up to 16 feet wide on Interstate highways and up to 20 feet wide on other state highways; loads wider than those need a single-trip permit.
+Baled livestock feed, flax straw, and solid waste hauls move under their own Extended Period permit capped at 12 feet wide.
+Trailers carrying baled feed are exempt from the 14-foot statutory height ceiling and may run up to 15 feet high without an over-height permit.
+Electric utility poles move under Extended Period authority up to 85 feet overall on a straight-truck-trailer or tractor-semitrailer combination; poles over 85 feet require a single-trip permit subject to administrative flagging and rear escort.
+Farm implement dealers and commercial operators of farm machinery may use an Extended Period permit to move equipment up to 16 feet wide on Interstate highways and up to 20 feet wide on other state highways.
+Anything wider needs a single-trip permit.

-Farm machinery operated by a farmer (not a dealer) is exempt from width and height limits during daylight hours on non-Interstate roads; the farmer's own equipment moves without a size restriction off the Interstate.
-Self-propelled equipment can use an Extended Period permit up to 10 feet wide and 55 feet long, daytime movement only.
+Farm machinery operated by a farmer (not a dealer) is exempt from width and height limits during daylight hours on non-Interstate roads.
+The farmer's own equipment moves without a size restriction off the Interstate.
+Self-propelled equipment can use an Extended Period permit up to 10 feet wide and 55 feet long, daytime only.
 Custom harvest fleets moving in convoy must maintain at least 500 feet between vehicles and may not delay other traffic more than five minutes.

 South Dakota superload process

-South Dakota doesn't use the term "superload" and has no formally named heavy-load classification.
-What the state has instead is a two-tier permitting structure where certain loads exit routine automated processing and enter manual review by the South Dakota Department of Transportation and the South Dakota Highway Patrol.
+South Dakota does not use the term "superload" and has no formally named heavy-load classification.
+What the state has instead is a two-tier permitting structure where certain loads exit routine automated processing and enter manual review by SDDOT and the South Dakota Highway Patrol (SDHP).

-The thresholds that push a single-trip permit into that manual review tier: gross weight over 200,000 lbs; a load that is both overweight and wider than 12 feet; or a load taller than 16 feet.
-Routine permit applications are typically processed within two working days.
-These three categories may take longer; the state advises applicants to allow additional time and publishes no fixed lead time for them.
-A very heavy or very wide-and-heavy load should be submitted well in advance, particularly if routing, escort conditions, or load capacity review is needed on the requested corridor.
+Three conditions push a single-trip permit into that manual review tier: gross weight over 200,000 lbs; a load that is both overweight and wider than 12 feet; or a load taller than 16 feet.
+Routine permit applications typically process within two working days.
+These three categories may take longer, and the state does not publish a fixed lead time for them.
+The practical implication: submit very heavy or very wide-and-heavy loads well in advance, particularly if routing, escort conditions, or load-capacity review is needed on the requested corridor.

-The sources describe no additional documentation requirements; no formal engineering submittals, bridge analysis packages, or certification forms are specified for these loads by name.
-The permit system handles the structural review as part of the DOT/SDHP review, and a permit won't issue unless the requested route provides the necessary clearances and load capacity for safe passage.
-Special restrictions (routing, escort requirements, speed limits, center-bridge travel requirements) may be placed on any single-trip permit at the discretion of the permit-issuing authority.
-On the 2-, 3-, and 4-axle side, permits may not be issued to allow hauling non-divisible loads to exceed 10 percent overweight; that restriction doesn't apply to self-propelled or towaway equipment.
+The sources do not describe additional documentation requirements.
+No formal engineering submittals, bridge analysis packages, or certification forms are specified for these loads by name.
+The permit system handles the structural review as part of the DOT/SDHP process, and a permit will not issue unless the requested route provides the necessary clearances and load capacity.
+Special restrictions including routing, escort requirements, speed limits, and center-bridge travel requirements may be placed on any single-trip permit at the discretion of the issuing authority.
+On the 2-, 3-, and 4-axle side, permits will not issue to allow non-divisible loads to exceed 10 percent overweight; that restriction does not apply to self-propelled or towaway equipment.

 Route survey process

-South Dakota operates no formal route survey program, and no fixed dimensional threshold independently triggers a required survey the way some other states mandate one.
-Route responsibility rests primarily with the operator: the rules are explicit that operators of oversize vehicles are responsible for all clearances along their route and are financially liable for any damage caused to highway structures.
+South Dakota does not operate a formal route survey program.
+No fixed dimensional threshold independently triggers a required survey.
+Route responsibility rests primarily with the operator.
+The state's rules are explicit that operators of oversize vehicles are responsible for all clearances along their route and are financially liable for any damage caused to highway structures.

-The state's practical tools for pre-move route verification are its published height restriction list (South Dakota DOT maintains a list of locations on the State Highway System where overhead structures restrict vehicle height below the normal limit) and the permit issuance process itself.
-Because a permit may only issue if the route provides the necessary clearances and load capacity, the DOT/SDHP review that heavier or more complex loads undergo (loads over 200,000 lbs, overweight and over 12 feet wide, or over 16 feet high) functions as a route-clearance step before the permit issues.
+The practical pre-move tools are two published lists and the permit issuance process itself.
+The bridge clearance list flags every overhead structure on the State Highway System where vertical clearance falls below the normal limit.
+A separate posted-structures list identifies bridges and roadway segments with reduced gross-weight or axle-weight ratings, signed at the location with the applicable limit in tons.
+Both lists are reference documents, and checking the proposed route against them is part of planning any heavy or tall move.
+Because a permit may only issue if the route provides the necessary clearances and load capacity, the DOT/SDHP review that heavier or more complex loads undergo (over 200,000 lbs, overweight and over 12 feet wide, or over 16 feet high) functions as a route-clearance step before the permit issues.
 Multiple-trip construction equipment permits for overweight loads require route verification with the SDHP Permit Center every 30 days.

 For emergency single-trip permits, applicants may affirmatively request that SDDOT perform a special pre-trip route analysis of desired routes for known vehicle configurations.
-This analysis is available on request, not automatically triggered; the applicant contacts SDDOT and requests it to expedite the emergency permitting process.
-There's no carrier self-survey obligation described in the sources, no requirement to document overhead clearances or conflict points in a submission, and no explicit rule requiring a survey report on file before a permit issues.
-The carrier is expected to check the state's height restriction list and verify clearances on the proposed route independently.
+That analysis is available on request, not automatic, and is meant to expedite the emergency permitting process.
+There is no carrier self-survey obligation in the sources, no requirement to document overhead clearances or conflict points in a submission, and no explicit rule requiring a survey report to be on file before a permit issues.
+The carrier checks the state's height restriction list and verifies clearances on the proposed route independently.

 Police escort process

-The South Dakota Highway Patrol (SDHP) is the administering agency for the state's OS/OW permit system; the Permit Center handles both issuance and route review.
-South Dakota publishes no fixed dimensional threshold that automatically requires a law-enforcement escort.
-The police escort requirement is fully discretionary: the SDHP may require law enforcement or other escort based on load size, route conditions, or unusual vehicle configuration, and those requirements are written onto individual permits case by case.
+The South Dakota Highway Patrol (SDHP) administers South Dakota's OS/OW permit system.
+The SDHP Permit Center handles both issuance and route review.
+South Dakota does not publish a fixed dimensional threshold that automatically requires a law-enforcement escort.
+The police escort requirement is fully discretionary.
+SDHP may require law enforcement or other escort based on load size, route conditions, or unusual vehicle configuration, written onto individual permits case by case.

-There are no codified width, height, length, or weight breakpoints in the source material that mandate SDHP patrol on the road alongside a permitted load.
-The state's codified escort rules are for civilian escort vehicles, required for loads wider than 16 feet on the Interstate Highway System and for loads wider than 20 feet on the State Highway System, and for all combinations exceeding 130 feet in overall length.
-Earthmoving equipment, whether moving individually or in convoy, requires a front civilian escort vehicle regardless of dimensions.
+No codified width, height, length, or weight breakpoints in the source material mandate SDHP patrol alongside a permitted load.
+The state's codified escort rules are for civilian escorts: loads wider than 16 feet on the Interstate Highway System require an escort, loads wider than 20 feet on the State Highway System require one, and all combinations exceeding 130 feet in overall length require one.
+The Black Hills region carries a tighter rule.
+On a specific list of routes serving that area, US-14A, US-85, US-385, SD-44, SD-231, US-16A, SD-244, SD-87, and SD-89, any vehicle wider than 10 feet must run with a front civilian escort.
+That's well below the general 20-foot trigger that applies elsewhere on the state highway system.
+Earthmoving equipment, individually or in convoy, requires a front civilian escort regardless of dimensions.
 Multiple civilian escorts and flagpersons are required when a load extends more than 2 feet into an adjacent lane or when its width prevents other traffic from passing without using the shoulder.

 Civilian escort vehicles must be licensed motor vehicles (not motorcycles), carry a revolving or two-way flashing amber light of at least 4 inches in diameter, and display the appropriate signs: "WIDE LOAD AHEAD" on the front of a leading escort and "WIDE LONG LOAD" on the rear of a trailing escort.
 On undivided highways, escorts travel in front of the load; on divided highways, they travel behind.
-If SDHP determines a law-enforcement escort is needed, that determination comes through the permit process; the permit itself specifies the requirement, and carriers should contact the Permit Center early if anticipating a complex move that might draw that condition.
+If SDHP determines a law-enforcement escort is needed, that determination comes through the permit process.
+The permit itself specifies the requirement, and carriers anticipating a complex move should contact the Permit Center early to plan around it.

 Get your exact permit, escort & fee numbers